You are here

-His enthusiasm for being in Paris is seen in a letter he wrote to Charles Bellini, September 30, 1785: "Behold me at length on the vaunted scene of Europe! ...You are perhaps, curious to know how this new scene has struck a savage of the mountains of America. ..Were I to proceed to tell you how much I enjoy their architecture, sculpture, painting, music, I should want words.
+His enthusiasm for being in Paris is seen in a letter he wrote to Charles Bellini in September 1785: "Behold me at length on the vaunted scene of Europe! ... you are perhaps curious to know how this new scene has struck a savage of the mountains of America. ...
+Were I to proceed to tell you how much I enjoy their architecture, sculpture, painting, music, I should want words.
 It is in these arts they shine."3

 In Paris, Jefferson was introduced to the leading artists of the day.
-He met Jacques Louis David and posed for Jean Antoine Houdon "for a portrait bust that was later exhibited in the Salon of 1789."
-He attended the 1789 exhibit at the Salon Carrée in the Louvre with Gouverneur Morris, and they saw works by Hubert Robert, David and Madame Vigée Le Brun.
-Copies of the European Masters that Jefferson purchased at auctions and at indebted estates hung on the walls of his elegant Parisian house, the Hôtel d’Langeac.
+He met Jacques Louis David and posed for Jean Antoine Houdon for a portrait bust that was later exhibited in the Salon of 1789.
+He attended the 1789 exhibit at the Salon Carrée in the Louvre with Gouverneur Morris, and they saw works by Hubert Robert, David, and Madame Vigée Le Brun.
+Copies of the European masters that Jefferson purchased at auctions and at indebted estates hung on the walls of his elegant Parisian house, the Hôtel de Langeac.

-Jefferson wrote about engineering feats that he saw in Paris: "He marveled at the hydraulic pumping system that provided the water for the royal gardens and called attention to the quiet magnificence of Parisian bridges…On his tours ... his pen was kept busy recording his rapid-fire observations—on soil, on crops and livestock, on roads, and canals, and on local customs."5
+Jefferson wrote about engineering feats that he saw in Paris: "He marveled at the hydraulic pumping system that provided the water for the royal gardens and called attention to the quiet magnificence of Parisian bridges ....
+On his tours ... his pen was kept busy recording his rapid-fire observations—on soil, on crops and livestock, on roads, and canals, and on local customs."5

 Primary Source References

 1785 September 20.
 (Jefferson to James Madison).
-"You see I am an enthusiast on the subject of the arts.
-But it is an enthusiasm of which I am not ashamed, as its object is to improve the taste of my countrymen, to increase their reputation, to reconcile to them the respect to the world, and procure them its praise."
+"We took for our model what is called the Maisonquarrée of Nismes, one of the most beautiful, if not the most beautiful & precious morcel of architecture left us by antiquity. ...
+You see I am an enthusiast on the subject of the arts.
+But it is an enthusiasm of which I am not ashamed, as it's object is to improve the taste of my countrymen, to increase their reputation, to reconcile to them the respect of the world & procure them it's praise."9

 1785 September 30.
 (Jefferson to Charles Bellini).
 "Behold me at length on the vaunted scene of Europe! ...
-I have never yet seen a man drunk in France, even among the lowerst of people.
+I have never yet seen a man drunk in France, even among the lowest of the people.
 Were I to proceed to tell you how much I enjoy their architecture, sculpture, painting, music, I should want words.
 It is in these arts they shine.
 "10

 1787 August 30.
 (Jefferson to John Trumbull).
-"The Salon has been open for or five days.
+"The Salon has been open four or five days.
 I inclose you a list of it's treasures.
 The best thing is the Death of Socrates by David, and a superb one it is.
 A crucifixion by Roland in imitation of Relief is as perfect as it can be.
-Five pieces of antiquities by Robert are also among the foremost.
+Five peices of antiquities by Robert are also among the foremost.
 Many portraits of Madme.
 Le Brun are exhibited and much approved.
 There are abundance of things in the stile of mediocrity.
-Upon the whole it is well worth your coming to see…The whole will be an affair of 12. or 14. days and as many guineas; and as it happens but once in two years, you should not miss it."12
+Upon the whole it is well worth your coming to see. ...
+The whole will be an affair of 12. or 14. days only and as many guineas; and as it happens but once in two years, you should not miss it."12

 - Dumbauld, Edward.
 Thomas Jefferson, American Tourist.
 Norman: University of Oklahoma Press, 1946.